lampepfl/scala3-macro-tutorial/docs/contributing.md

 We are starting to write the initial draft of the macro tutorial.
 Help improving text that has been written so far would be helpful at this point.
-Another extreamely valuable addition would be to update the [migration status][migration-status].
+Another extremely valuable addition would be to update the [migration status][migration-status].

 This tutorial will cover all that is needed to start writing macros.
 The first part (M-1) will cover `inline`, the second part (M-2) will cover macros and quoted expressions and the third part (M-3) will cover how to use the TASTy reflection API.